Diablo 4 Season 6 and Vessel of Hatred early patch notes - Biggest changes

 There are countless more bug fixes, user interface and experience adjustments, gameplay changes, and class updates you can read about via the official Diablo 4 patch notes page.

-It’s safe to say that Diablo 4’s base game and Vessel of Hatred expansion will provide unique and challenging experiences when these changes go live on Oct.
-8.
+When these changes go live on Oct.
+8, it’s safe to say Diablo 4’s base game and Vessel of Hatred expansion will provide unique and challenging experiences.

 Published: Oct 2, 2024 08:05 pm